Please see below for Frequently Asked Questions about campus COVID-19 Testing.

 If the student is under the age of 18, parents will be contacted by email or phone of a positive test.
 Due to restrictions imposed by HIPPA, if a student is 18 or older, only the student will be notified and it is up to the student to determine if their parent(s) are notified.

 Students should keep all interactions to a minimum while awaiting test results.
 Symptomatic students will be moved to an isolation room prior to results being known.

-Please notify the contact tracing team at email@example.com.
-Individuals who are a primary contact with a known positive individual will need to quarantine.
+If you are a student, please notify the contact tracing team at firstname.lastname@example.org.
+If you are an employee, contact Chris Nickell at email@example.com.
+Unvaccinated individuals who are a primary contact with a known positive individual will need to quarantine.
 A primary contact is defined as someone who was within six feet of an infected individual for a minimum of 15 minutes during an exposure event, regardless of face covering usage.
-For the purposes of this definition, organized athletic activities and in-person academic activities are considered to be an exposure event when a person was within six feet of an infected individual for a minimum of 15 minutes over the course of that event.